academie-de-espee/academie-de-espee.github.io/articles/starting-in-sca-rapier-fencing.md

 ### Academie d’Espee

-“We, in representation of the Academie d’Espee of Atlantia, come before You, King and Queen, to request that, by Law and by the Right of the Dread Sovereigns of Majestic and Mighty Atlantia, we be recognized by Royal Charter as a Guild of Atlantia.”
+"We, in representation of the Academie d’Espee of Atlantia, come before You, King and Queen, to request that, by Law and by the Right of the Dread Sovereigns of Majestic and Mighty Atlantia, we be recognized by Royal Charter as a Guild of Atlantia."

 This guild, chartered by the Kingdom of Atlantia, promotes historical rapier combat.
 Membership begins at the Scholar level, marked by blue scarves, with higher ranks indicated by gold and white scarves for Free Scholars and Provosts, respectively.